 I have not found any games on this on the internet (let me know if you have one!).
-Here are some simple suggestions for a game to make at home
+Here are some simple suggestions for games you can make yourself.

 You can again chart the different powers of 1/5 and look for a pattern.

 Or, you could use the definition, which says to take the reciprocal of the number raised to the positive exponent.
 So for example,

 Please see Two proofs that a number to zero exponent is one.
-Actually you can also plain DEFINE n0 to be 1, and then give the "proofs" presented in that article as justifications why we should define it so - it is the only reasonable definition that makes it work with the laws of exponents.
+Actually, you can also simply DEFINE n0 to be 1, and then give the "proofs" presented in that article as justifications why we should define it so: it is the only reasonable definition that makes it work with the laws of exponents.

 Please see also n^0 Power = 1: Defined or Proved?